MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 - If an inspection contains a large (50+) number of files, users may encounter errors while loading the inspection form.

 - Users may encounter errors when adding a large number of files in a single upload.
 This issue is more likely to happen when the files are large and/or the network signal is poor.
-We recommend splitting large uploads in smaller chunks, where each upload can be completed under 300 seconds.
+We recommend splitting large uploads in smaller chunks, where each upload doesn't exceed a total size of 40 MB.

 ### Field Service inspections or Power Apps inspections